-Motivated by the above analysis, we present a novel dataset $-$ PD-REAL for unsupervised AD in the 3D domain.
+Motivated by the above analysis, we present a novel dataset named PD-REAL for unsupervised AD in the 3D domain.
 All of the samples in PD-REAL are handmade with Play-Doh.
 In particular, we first make 15 object categories by referring to the guide, such as Play-Doh molds.
 Then, to mimic the inspection scenarios in practice, we manually create six types of anomalies.
 The Intel RealSense Depth Camera D405 (RealSense 405) is used for data acquisition.
 It is elevated and placed statically above the object to record RGB and depth images per object from the same angle.
 We then produce the whole 3D information (i.e., point cloud) for each object using the corresponding image pair with the camera intrinsics.
-For each category, we provide training, validation, and testing set, respectively.
+For each category, we provide a training, validation, and test set, respectively.
 In total, PD-REAL contains more than 3,500 RGB and depth image pairs.
 Moreover, because of the editable nature of Play-Doh, it is far less burdensome to expand and adjust the shape of the objects to include more different types of anomalies as needed.
-To fully assess PD-REAL, we train state-of-the-art AD techniques on it and experimentally discuss the influence of exploiting the 3D information on AD.
+To fully assess PD-REAL, we benchmark state-of-the-art AD methods on it and experimentally analyze the effect of exploiting 3D information for AD.

 In summary, this paper consists of the following main contributions: \begin{itemize}